w3f/Grants-Program/applications/glow.md

 We are committed to ever growing the language and its ecosystem.

 Development for *Glow* is currently funded for the next few months.
-Upcoming features include a user-friendly web-browser UI, and several other types of smart contracts.
+Upcoming features include a user-friendly web-browser [UI](https://www.youtube.com/watch?v=0ltm6RmyDnM), and several other types of smart contracts.
+We are also currently developing a [MOOC](https://gitlab.com/mukn/glow-mooc)

 ### Ecosystem Fit